 After a certain age, a person is most likely to contract some or the other kind of health issue or disease.
 This is a natural process of aging and results from the fact that senior citizens have lower immunity.

-As Alzheimer’s is mostly diagnosed in old age, one should make sure that a sufficient health insurance coverage is bought in the form of either health insurance plans for family or dedicated health insurance for senior citizens plan.
+As Alzheimer’s is mostly diagnosed in old age, one should make sure that a sufficient health insurance coverage is bought in the form of either family health insurance or dedicated health insurance for senior citizens.
 The costs related to this disease are high and could involve aid from multiple entities like a dedicated care provider in the later stages, or medicines that help control dementia, regular checkups and more.
 Thus, don’t forget to strengthen your health insurance plans for family while looking for a cover that includes all members.

 Remember that your health insurance coverage will help you in the time of need.
 To ensure that you receive adequate financial help, read your health insurance policy thoroughly before making a purchase.

 ABHA Card: Steps to Create & How to Download ABHA Card (Ayushman Bharat Health Account) Online

 Team Acko Feb 7, 2024

 Interim Budget 2024: Expected Tax Implications on Salaried Employees and Business Owners

 What Is PHR Address In Health ID?

 TeamAcko Dec 18, 2023